nitvishnoi/FCND-Motion-Planning/README.md

 ## Extra Challenges
+### I could not considered extra challange in current project submission, planning to do it in future.
 The submission requirements for this project are laid out in the rubric, but if you feel inspired to take your project above and beyond, or maybe even keep working on it after you submit, then here are some suggestions for interesting things to try.

 ### Try flying more complex trajectories